-- Colorado's public system of higher education has grown organically around a complex system of governing board structures. - It is comprised of 28 colleges and universities: 13 four-year institutions, 3 area vocational schools and 15 two-year institutions. - These institutions are under the direction of 12 governing boards, which are either elected or appointed by the Governor. - In addition, there are over 400 private higher education schools in Colorado. - These are comprised of 300 occupational schools, privately owned and operated, charging tuition to teach vocational or occupational skills primarily.
-Governance of these schools is under limited regulation by the state and their appointed board of commissioners. - They also include over 100 private accredited or religious-exempt schools which operate with independent governing boards, offering undergraduate and graduate degree programs. - Private institutions have seen dramatic growth in recent years.
+- Colorado's public system of higher education has grown organically around a complex system of governing board structures. - · It comprises 13 four-year institutions, 15 two-year community colleges and three area vocational schools. - These institutions are under the direction of 12 governing boards, which are either elected or appointed by the governor. - In addition, there are over 400 private higher education schools in Colorado. - These comprise 300 occupational schools, privately owned and operated, charging tuition to teach vocational or occupational skills primarily.
+Governance of these schools is under limited regulation by the state and its appointed board of commissioners. - They also include over 100 private accredited or religious-exempt schools which operate with independent governing boards, offering undergraduate and graduate degree programs. - Private institutions have seen dramatic growth in recent years.
 Some are serving our citizens very well with unique offerings that address needs not served by our public institutions.
 Others, predominantly for-profit institutions, are charging a lot with limited success in terms of completion by their students, who are taking on significant debt, with disproportionally high default rates. - We need more effective governance of for-profit private institutions as a whole to strike the right balance for our citizens.